Mike Johnston (ice hockey): Coaching career

-Western Hockey League
+Portland Winterhawks (2008–2014)

-Johnston was the coach and general manager of the Portland Winterhawks of the WHL from 2008 to 2014, where he amassed a record of 231–114–10–10, landing him second on the Winterhawks' all-time wins list.
+On October 27, 2008, Johnston was named head coach and general manager of the Portland Winterhawks of the WHL where he served in the dual roles from 2008 to 2014.
+He amassed a record of 231–114–10–10, landing him second on the Winterhawks' all-time wins list.

 In his second season with the Hawks in 2009–10, Johnston guided the team to a 48-point improvement from the prior season, a franchise record, and an appearance in the second round of the playoffs.
 The Winterhawks topped the 100-point barrier in 2010–11 with 103 points, a U.S. Division title and then their first of four straight trips to the WHL championship series.

 After 102 points in 2011–12, they advanced to the WHL championship and the first of their three straight WHL Finals series against the Edmonton Oil Kings.
 In 2012–13 the Winterhawks had their greatest season in team history, with franchise records of 57 wins and 117 points, and a league record 29 road wins, as they won the third WHL championship in franchise history and advanced to the final of the 2013 Memorial Cup.
 In 2013–14 the Winterhawks set another franchise record under Johnston, with a 21-game winning streak as they amassed 113 points and their fourth consecutive trip to the championship series.
-Johnston returned to the Winterhawks for the 2016–17 season as head coach, general manager and vice president of the team.
-In his first year back with the Winterhawks, Portland amassed 40 wins for the sixth straight season under Johnston.